wearvr/pico-vr-unity-sdk-instructions/docs/pico-payment-sdk-user-management.md

 #### User attributes

-Users are required to have an email or a phone number.
-All other fields are optional.
+Aside from `"email"` and `"phone"` (users are required to have at least one of these values), all fields are optional and will not appear in the JSON object at all if their value is not defined.

 | results\["data"\]\[*\] | Type | Description |
 | :--- | :--- | :--- |